 If humidity ranges are too high you could create a breeding ground for unfavorable bacteria.
-Use a hygrometer to monitor humidity ranges to keep them optimal and ensure you let the enclosure dry completely after cleaning before putting your leopard gecko back in its home.
+Use a good hygrometer (like this one) to monitor humidity ranges to keep them optimal and ensure you let the enclosure dry completely after cleaning before putting your leopard gecko back in its home.

 Ensuring you feed your leopard gecko the correct diet (read our leo diet guide here) will help keep them healthy and their immune system in tip-top shape to fight bacteria that cause mouth rot.

 Maintain a feeding schedule to provide variety to the diet and sprinkle vitamin powder on live